 As such, x-rays provide a map of sorts to guide the orthodontic specialist in creating a highly customized, individual treatment plan for each patient’s mouth.
-With the detailed visual information provided from the x-rays, it is possible to create a care plan that will best serve each patient.
+With the detailed visual information provided by the x-rays, it is possible to create a care plan that will best serve each patient.

 How Many X-Rays Will Be Needed?

 The exact number required for a full course of orthodontic treatment can vary from patient to patient.
 Most patients should expect them to be taken at the start and at the finish of orthodontic treatment.
 Here is a typical schedule of image taking.

 After the initial orthodontic consultation after a patient has been assessed and determined to be a good candidate for orthodontia.
 This set of images is diagnostic in nature and allows the treatment provider to get an accurate picture of the patient’s mouth and then begin designing a customized treatment plan.

 Following orthodontic treatment, the orthodontist will capture a final set of images to evaluate outcomes and make any additional recommendations, including an evaluation of the third molars (“wisdom teeth”)

 Why Modern X-Rays are Safer

 When x-ray technology was first invented, it was thought that only a very strong beam of radiation could accurately capture the inner picture the x-ray would be taking.
 However, since then, new technology has emerged that allows for use of a much milder radiation beam.
 We only use low dose digital X-rays for our patients at Gorton & Schmohl Orthodontics.